ChronoScale Holdings Corporatio (CHRN) Stock Price & How to Invest

 Companies that build and lease the physical AI data centers, including ChronoScale's own roughly 97% owner Applied Digital, plus peers competing for power and land.
 This category is both a supplier relationship and a competitive backdrop, since capacity, power access, and related-party fees shape ChronoScale's economics.

-How to invest in ChronoScale Corporation (CHRN)
+How to invest in ChronoScale Holdings Corporatio (CHRN)

 There are three common ways to get CHRN exposure.
 Buy shares (or fractional shares) directly at any major broker.
 Hold an ETF that includes it, which spreads the position across many companies.
-Or build it into a focused thematic basket, so CHRN sits alongside other stocks that express the same thesis.
+Or build it into a focused thematic portfolio, so CHRN sits alongside other stocks that express the same thesis.

-Walnut takes the basket route.
+Walnut takes the portfolio route.
 Describe a thesis where CHRN fits (for example “AI infrastructure” or “dividend-growth large-caps”) and the AI proposes 5 to 6 constituents with target weights.
 You review the plan and fund it through your own broker when you're ready.

-The bottom line on ChronoScale Corporation (CHRN)
+The bottom line on ChronoScale Holdings Corporatio (CHRN)

 ChronoScale is an early-stage GPU cloud provider with about $84 million in fiscal 2025 revenue, a net loss of roughly $73 million, extreme customer concentration, and a controlling parent that owns about 97% of the stock, so it trades far more on AI-infrastructure sentiment than on current fundamentals.

-More on ChronoScale Corporation (CHRN)
+More on ChronoScale Holdings Corporatio (CHRN)

 For income investors, whether CHRN pays a dividend and how the payout looks is covered in does CHRN pay a dividend?
+And to weigh CHRN against a peer, read the full side-by-side comparisons: CHRN vs CRWV and CHRN vs NBIS.

 FAQ